Twitter will soon let you choose who can reply to your tweets

 As of October 2019, Twitter said it now removes half of all abusive tweets proactively, without relying on anyone to report them.
 (That’s double compared with the year before.)
 According to the company, the increase was largely attributable to “improving our machine-learning models in Q3” to detect potential policy violations, even though these policies don’t always apply to everyone equally.

+“We have very clear rules around these things, [and] we’ve started to make a lot more proactive progress in terms of removing [tweets in violation of our rules] before customers even see [them],” said Beykpour. ” The most egregious forms of abuse are pretty clearly identifiable, and those are the things that we’re able to make proactive progress on the surface.”

+Tamping down on misleading or otherwise toxic political messaging is another area in which Twitter has invested outsize development time.
+It recently banned political advertising about campaigns and legislation globally on the platform, a decision it justified by asserting social media platforms shouldn’t profit from elections or politics in general.

-Early last year, the company rolled out a controversial “hide replies” feature that allows users to curate responses to their tweets, raising the risk that high-profile figures such as politicians will whitewash responses to dubious claims they make.
-Also recently, in July 2019, Twitter rolled out a feature in Canada that allows users to hide replies to their tweets, requiring those who wish to see and engage with them to tap on a gray icon.
+Some of its efforts have met with mixed reviews.
+Last year, the company rolled out a controversial “hide replies” feature that allows users to curate responses to their tweets, raising the risk that high-profile figures such as politicians will whitewash responses to dubious claims they make.
+And in July 2019, Twitter rolled out a feature in Canada that allows users to hide replies to their tweets, requiring those who wish to see and engage with them to tap on a gray icon.